Erin Pizzey: Reciprocity of domestic violence

 Soon after establishing her first refuge, Pizzey asserted that much of the domestic violence was reciprocal.
 She reached this conclusion when she asked the women in her refuge about their violence, only to discover most of them were equally violent or more violent than their husbands.
 In her study Comparative Study of Battered Women And Violence-Prone Women, (co-researched with John Gayford of Warlingham Hospital), Pizzey distinguished between "genuine battered women" and "violence-prone women"; the former defined as "the unwilling and innocent victim of his or her partner's violence" and the latter defined as "the unwilling victim of his or her own violence".
-This study reported that 62% of the sample population were more accurately described as "violence prone".
+This study reported that 62% of the sample population were more accurately described as "violence-prone".
 Similar findings regarding the mutuality of domestic violence have been confirmed in subsequent studies.

 In her book Prone to Violence, Pizzey expressed concern that so little attention was paid to the causes of interpersonal and family violence, stating, "to my amazement, nobody seemed to genuinely want to find out why violent people treat each other the way they do".
 She also expressed concern for the view expressed by government officials that solutions to the issue of domestic abuse and violence could be found in socialist or communist countries.
-Pizzey pointed out that marital violence was a great problem in Russia, and China addressed the issue by proclaiming wife-beating a crime punishable by death sentence.
+Pizzey pointed out that marital violence was a great problem in Russia, and China addressed the issue by proclaiming wife-beating a crime punishable by a death sentence.
 The book looks at what appeared to be learned behaviour, often starting in childhood, linked to hormonal responses.
 Pizzey described such behaviour as akin to addiction.

 She speculated that high levels of hormones and neurochemicals associated with pervasive childhood trauma led to adults who repeatedly engage in violent altercations with intimate partners despite the physical, emotional, legal and financial costs, in unwitting attempts to simulate the emotional impact of traumatic childhood experiences and manifest the learned biochemical state linked to pleasure.
 The book contains numerous stories of disturbed families, alongside a discussion of the reasons why the modern state care-taking agencies are largely ineffective.
 Promotional events for the book were met with protest, and Pizzey reported that she herself and co-author Jeff Shapiro needed police protection during the promotional events for the book.